 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.

 This position is full-time and works approximately 40 hours per week.
-Ability to work Monday through Friday, 9:00 AM - 5:30 PM and Friday, 7:30 AM - 4:00 PM.
+Ability to work Monday through Thursday, 9:00 AM - 5:30 PM and Friday, 7:30 AM - 4:00 PM.
 Hours are non-negotiable.
 Regular and reliable attendance is expected.